Muvon/yoda/README.md

   stop: container2
   wait: deploy
 ```
 - **flow** - It declares flow of starting services.
-It contains container or container=chunk where is chunk - number that devide starting by chunks
+It contains container or container=chunk where is chunk - number that divide starting by chunks
-- **stop** - each service repsented here will be stopped before start
+- **stop** - each service represented here will be stopped before start
 - **wait** - After run up command with container sometimes you need to wait for exit code of it.
 This section declares which containers we should wait for

 In this example you [yoda start](#yoda-start-options-container) command first will stop container2 if its running.
 After that it will start deploy, then container2 and then container1 services will be started as chunks by 2.
 Also we wait for exit code for deploy container.

-Take a notice in case if you use multiserver and namespaces in environment you have to describe each environment with namespace sepately because all of them independed in flow.
+Take a notice in case if you use multiserver and namespaces in environment you have to describe each environment with namespace sepately because all of them independent in flow.

 ## Path: docker/.yodarc
 This is locked environment file for yoda inited in current project with yoda version and other useful common files.
-Plese dont edit this file because it rewrites on yoda upgrade.
+Please dont edit this file because it rewrites on yoda upgrade.

 If you want you can redefine all variables in [env.sh](#path-envsh) file.